-Wowtac has released the W1, a tiny 16340 EDC style light.
-Read on for some testing and photos!
+Wowtac has released the W1, a tiny 16340 EDC style flashlight.
+Read on for some testing and photos of this tiny flashlight!

 Official Specs and Features

-Just one version now (CW) but the box says there might also be a NW version.
+Just one version now (CW) but the box says there might also be a neutral white version.

 First, a 15% off coupon.